tharapalanivel/fms-model-optimizer/examples/QAT_INT8/README.md

 - where $X$, $W$ are FP tensors whose elements are all within a certain range, e.g. $[-5.0, 5.0]$, $@$ is matmul operation, $\lfloor  \rceil$ is rounding operation, scaling factor $s_x, s_w$ in this case is simply $5/127$.
 - On the right hand side, after scaling and rounding the tensors will only contain integers in the range of $[-127, 127]$, which can be stored as a 8-bit integer.
 - We may now use an INT8 matmul instead of a FP32 matmul to perform the task then multiply the scaling factors afterward.
-- **Important** The benefit from INT matmul should outweight the overhead from scaling, rounding, and descaling.
+- **Important** The benefit from INT matmul should outweigh the overhead from scaling, rounding, and descaling.
 But rounding will inevitably introduce approximation errors.
 Luckily, we can mitigate the errors by taking these quantization related operations into account during the training process, hence the Quantization-aware training ([QAT](https://arxiv.org/pdf/1712.05877))!

 In the following example, we will first create a fine-tuned FP16 model, and then quantize this model from FP16 to INT8 using QAT.
 Once the model is tuned and QAT'ed, you can observe the accuracy and the acceleration at inference time of the model.